 It didn’t disappoint and explained exposure REALLY well using an analogy of filling a bucket of water.
 I started to grasp it properly at last.

-Hot on the heels of this breakthrough I took two great photography classes from Bluprint.com (details below) which finally helped me discover why it was I’d been struggling with exposure.
+Hot on the heels of this breakthrough I took two great photography classes from Bluprint.com (a company which has sadly now closed down).
+The classes finally helped me to discover why it was I’d been struggling with exposure.

 The white card I hold up confuses the way the camera gauges the light levels (it’s ‘light metering’) because there is so much white in the shot – and the result is that the camera adjusts itself to make a photo that’s overall too dark – underexposed.